-Dont use cooking oil based lubricants, or another oil product, on the paint job, you will damage it.
+Dont use cooking oil based lubricants, or another oil product, on the paint; you will damage it.

-But if you often buy dedicated products for car cleaning and car maintenance, you may have multi-purpose oil in your garage.
-If you run out of WD-40, you can replace it with multi-purpose oil for cars.
+But if you often buy dedicated products for car cleaning and car maintenance, you may have multi purpose oil in your garage.
+If you run out of WD40, you can replace it with squeezable oil products like this one.

-That’s why it’s such a good substitute for WD-40.
-It can do everything WD-40 does.
+That’s why it’s such a good WD40 substitute.
+It can do everything WD40 does.

-If you have a plumber’s grease on hand, you can use it as an alternative to WD-40.
+If you have a plumber’s grease on hand, you can use it as an alternative to WD40.
 Plumbers use this dedicated squeezing oil in place of lithium grease to loosen up or lubricate O-rings.
 It’s probably the best lubricant we’ll cover here.

-A plumber’s grease is a great lubricant for metal parts.
+Silicone based products like plumber’s grease are a great lubricant for metal parts.
 So, you can use it to lubricate door hinges or loosen up lug nuts that are hard to unscrew and prevent rust at the same time.

 Don’t use the plumber’s grease on car paint.
 Although it won’t damage it, it will leave a stain.
 It may also cause streaking.